active9/vocal/Readme.md

 #CONTRIB

-Talker is open-source via the MIT license we encourage Forking.
+Vocal is open-source via the MIT license we encourage Forking.

 #LICENSE
 MIT